Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v2.md

    <validation step="940ebf1a-9add-4bf0-a7fd-c6d929961497" />

 ### Task 6: Explore the Miyagi App and Recommendation service  by Personalizing
+In this task, you'll personalize the Miyagi App's Recommendation service by selecting a financial advisor and reviewing the recommendations.
+Then, you'll check the logs in Visual Studio Code and stop the services.

 1. Navigate back to the **recommendation service** ui page, and click on **personalize** button.